cliff-ah-leong/proworkflow-test/ReadMe.md

 - Reach out to our support team via live chat on https://www.proworkflow.com or email at support@proworkflow.com
 - Explain you are completing the development test and ask them to provide the API Key of the trial you have just created.

-### GraphQL Endpoint
+### GraphQL Endpoint for applicaiton development
 The public graphql endpoint is https://graph.proworkflow.com/[workspace]

--	Add the header below to authenticate
+-	Add the header below to authenticate your post requests
 ```
 { "Authorization":"YOUR-API-KEY"}
 ```

--	You can explore or write test queries at https://graph.proworkflow.com/[workspace]/explorer/
+### GraphQL Testing/Debuging Environment
--	add the Authorization in the HTTP Headers section (bottom left) of the explorer Graphql tool
+-	Within your free trial there is a GraphQL playground environment.
+You can visually explore the schema or write test queries at https://app.proworkflow.com/[workspace]/explorer/  (EG: https://app.proworkflow.com/DEVTESTjonathan/explorer/)

-- you can run queries from queries.gql in this 'explorer' to view the results, or write your own
+- you can copy/paste queries from queries.gql in this 'explorer' to view the results, or write your own to learn GraphQL syntax
-- the query below will return all active tasks (no filtering)
+- the query below will return all active tasks (no filtering) with any timerecord entries nested inside
  ```
 {
     tasks{